krishnak98/FootballBigData/README.md

 A Kafka topic named football_stream was created to stream all incoming (mocked) football events.

-My event streaming ingestion codebase is kafka_producer, and consumer is kafka_consumer.
+My event streaming ingestion codebase is kafka_producer/, and consumer is kafka_consumer/.

 kafka_producer
 1. FootballEvent - POJO. contains the event fields and their getters/setters